Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Git_Setup.md

 <br>

 ## Configure Git Credentials [For VSCode]
+  ### If "GitHub Pull Requests" Extension is Enabled:
   - Open `VSCode`.
   - Click on `Accounts_Icon` at the bottom, in the Left-Hand-Side Menu >> Click on `Sign in with GiHhub`<br>
     ![VSCode>>Accounts](https://github.com/user-attachments/assets/c3f41205-5505-4373-820e-df066325d95f)